3omar3alaa/HiveBox/README.md

 6. Build Docker image and push to Github Container Registry (GHCR) in the CI/CD pipeline.
 Refer to this [link](https://docs.github.com/en/actions/use-cases-and-examples/publishing-packages/publishing-docker-images) for more details
 7. Integrate OpenSSF scorecard

-Use the following commands to run the code
+Use the following commands to run the code locally **Linux**
-**Linux**
 ```
 python3 -m uvicorn main:app --reload